 On tablets, to see a description of something, hold your fingertip on it.
-To then not select it, slide your finger off of it instead of lifting your finger.

 Chapter 5: Creating Your Character

 When you are ready to begin your journey, select Start New Game on the title screen.
 You will bring up the character selection screen.